ROCm/jitify/README.md

 Jitify provides/takes care of the following things:

- * All NVRTC and CUDA Driver API calls
+ * All NVRTC/HIPRTC and CUDA/HIP Driver API calls
  * Simple kernel instantiation and launch syntax
  * Caching compiled kernels
  * Loading source code from strings, files, or embedded in an executable